MAINE’S FRINGE FESTIVAL

 MISSION: The mission of PortFringe is to support performance artists, to encourage experimentation and innovation, and to provide an accessible, affordable outlet for exciting work that enriches our creative community.

 HISTORY: PortFringe launched in 2012 as a five-day, cutting-edge fringe festival with 40 acts ranging from serious to silly and everything in between.
 With generous support from our community, an army of volunteers, and a pool of talented actors, directors, designers, and producers, PortFringe showcases an impressive depth and breadth of local and national talent.
 In our second year, PortFringe grew to over 60 acts – all in Portland’s walkable downtown Arts District.
 As we enter our sixth year, PortFringe looks to keeps things fringey, expand our artist and audience base, and be a force to reckon with.

 COMMUNITY: Perhaps best of all, PortFringe generates thousands of dollars of ticket sales ALL OF WHICH is funneled directly back to the artists.
 PortFringe demonstrates that there is a hunger in Portland, Maine for eclectic, homegrown, and fun arts programming — and that such creative pursuits can also be economically viable.

 Corey Anderson – technical direction

 Lisa Boucher Hartman – venues and events

 Caroline Kyros – technical operations

-James Patefield – sponsorship and box office
+James Patefield – sponsorship/community relations and box office

-Elizabeth Patterson – development and external relations
+Elizabeth Patterson – volunteer coordination and grant writing